Teradata/jupyter-demos/.tests/README.md

 | ----------------- | ----- |
 | CSAE_ENV_PASSWORD   | Vantage DB password for the environment |
 | CSAE_OPENAPI_KEY | OpenAI API Key for GenAI |

+## Restart the kernal
+There are few notebooks where you may have to restart the kernal.
+This script can restart the kernal of it finds the text below.
+`The simplest way to restart the Kernel is by typing zero zero:` in the cell.